mmistakes/minimal-mistakes/_drafts/fs2.md

 In fact, the `O2` type must be a super type of the original type `O`.
 Since both `Int` and `Unit` are subtypes of `AnyVal`, we can use the `AnyVal` type (the least common super type) to represent the resulting stream.

 Another useful available method to handle error in streams is `attempt`.
 The method works using the `scala.Either` type, and it returns a stream of `Either` elements.
-The resulting stream pulls elements wrapped in a `Right` instance, until the first error occurs, which is wrapped in a `Left` instance:
+The resulting stream pulls elements wrapped in a `Right` instance, until the first error occurs, which is nothing more than an instance of a `Throwable` wrapped in a `Left`:

 ```scala
 val attemptedSavedJlActors: Stream[IO, Either[Throwable, Int]] = savedJlActors.attempt